cythorg/twitch_archiver/README.md

 ## what is this?
 This is a small program written for the purpose of recording and downloading livestreams from the livestreaming service 'twitch.tv'

 Twitch has a tendency to mute portions and/or remove entire uploads in response to DMCA requests.
-In addition, be it because of timezones, negligence, ignorance, or choice it is not possible to be present for every single stream.
+In addition, be it because of timezones, negligence, ignorance, or choice, it is not possible to be present for every single stream.
 The problem occurs when missing a stream that also happens to have been DMCA'd, edited, muted, deleted, or is otherwise unavalible through normal means.
 A problem which is solved by this neat little script, wahoo!

 ## how do I use this script?
 Written and tested for python 3.10.5+, this is __not__ a requirement - your python mileage may vary